 7R: I would guess though that you do take some inspiration from some of those other formats for live documentary.

-I talked to him, and he ended up making this dance piece about The Weather Underground.
-I went and saw it at Yerba Buena in San Francisco, and it was amazing.
+I talked to him, and he ended up making this dance piece about The Weather Underground, which I saw at Yerba Buena in San Francisco.
+It was amazing.
 There were no facts and no historical context, but just through light, music, mood, and movement, it was deeply moving.
 That opened my eyes a lot to how, with different forms, people bring different expectations.
 So that really interested me: to play with people’s expectations through playing with form.

 7R: What do you feel you can get in live documentary from combining film with this live component that doesn’t exist elsewhere?